-Clinical and didactic assignments will be suspended on all holidays for all students.
+Clinical and didactic assignments will be suspended on all holidays for all students except for VAMC government-specific holidays.

 DISABILITY LEAVE POLICY

 1. Seventy-two hours of disability leave will be allotted each student per year in the program to be used only when the student is unable to report to school because they are ill.